TANYA'S

 Metabolic Acidosis

-This means the cat's pH levels are out of balance, causing excess acidity.
-If your cat’s bloodwork contains something called TCO2 or CO2 and this is below 16, ask your vet about using bicarbonate of soda or potassium citrate to help with this problem.
-See Treatments for more information.
+If your cat’s bloodwork contains something called TCO2 or CO2 and this is below 15, ask your vet about using bicarbonate of soda or potassium citrate to help with this problem.

 Antibiotics